View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: Visit Houston via Facebook)

-7. You can call it “Space City,” the “Bayou City,” or choose from a bunch of other nicknames.
+7. You Can Call it “Space City,” the “Bayou City,” or Choose From a Bunch of Other Nicknames

-BAPS Shri Swaminarayan Mandir Hindu temple in Houston, Texas.
+Exterior view of the beautiful BAPS Shri Swaminarayan Mandir Hindu temple in Houston, Texas.

 (Source: Wikimedia Commons)

-8. The Bayou City has a lot of superlatives.
+8. The Bayou City Has a Lot of Superlatives

 Maybe it’s the “Don’t Mess with Texas” effect, but Houston is really good at being big and setting records.
 Here are just a few good things about Houston: